A recent poll of Canadians about a range of animal issues is cause for optimism in the animal protection movement.

 The PBR glorifies the danger of bull-riding, even producing a videos of the worst “wrecks” at its events.
 Many boys and young men are drawn to the macho culture, money and adrenalin rush of bull-riding, despite the high risk of long-term physical harm, including potential brain damage.

 Despite being inhumane to bulls, as well as unduly dangerous to humans, bull-riding has grown in popularity.
 VHS is urging the public to complain to the venues that host PBR and rodeo bull-riding events.
-Here are some actions you can take:

 Company has not addressed the issue in its response to concerned citizens